Maxtrain.com - info@maxtrain.com - 513-322-8888 - 866-595-6863

 - A basic understanding of the requirements process is helpful.

-- We recommend taking the Business Analysis Essentials (BA-01) course as a foundation.
+- We recommend taking the Business Analysis Essentials (BA01) course as a foundation.

 Audience